alphagov/govuk-content-publishing-guidance/app/writing-to-gov-uk-standards/style-guides/a-to-z-style-guide.md

 Upper case.
 No need to explain the acronym.

 ### user ID

 Lower case 'user'.

 ### USA

 Title case.
 Not 'US'.
-Use ‘United States of America’ for the full official country name.
+Use 'United States of America' for the full official country name.

 ### username